pypa/hatch/docs/plugins/environment/virtual.md

 !!! note
     Some external Python paths are considered unstable and are ignored during resolution.
 For example, if Hatch if installed via Homebrew then `sys.executable` will be ignored because the interpreter could change or be removed at any time.

+!!! note
+    When resolution finds a match using an [internally managed distribution](#internal-distributions) and an update is available, the latest distribution will automatically be downloaded before environment creation.

 ## Internal distributions

 The following options are recognized for internal Python resolution.